-I’ll never forget the job where project estimation was used against my team.
+I’ll never forget when project estimation was used against my team.

 At the start of every project, my team and I went through the normal routine.
 The project lead scoped the project.
 We reviewed the plan.
 The team estimated when we would finish, and our product manager marked the date.
-The problem came when the project’s scope shifted.
+Then the project’s scope shifted.

-We discovered more work, but the date never changed.
+We discovered more work, but the original date never changed.

 We worked hard to hit the deadline.
 We wanted to be trusted.
-When the team finished the project, the reward was more work, and the process started over.
+When the team finished, the reward was more work, and the process started over.

 Our project estimates were used to take advantage of us.